Entropy-based models to randomize real-world hypergraphs: Results

-The canonical formalism that we have adopted leads to factorisable distributions, i.e. distributions that can be written as a product of pair-wise probability distributions; this allows the expectation of several quantities of interest to be evaluated analytically.
-To this aim, let us consider the matrix introduced in~\cite{Battiston2020}, reading
+The canonical formalism that we have adopted leads to factorisable distributions, i.e. distributions that can be written as a product of pair-wise probability distributions; this allows the expectation of several quantities of interest to be evaluated analytically.\\